b-n/demystifying-unicode/pages/03-unicode-in-rust.md

 # Unicode in Rust

 <!--

-We now know what UTF-8 is, and what Unicode is, how is it used in rust?
+We now know what Unicode and UTF-8 are, how is it used in rust?

-- How do we represent strings in rust?
-  - str = primitive
-  - str = string slice
-  - string slice = vector of bytes
-- Creating strings
-  - str is valid UTF-8 only
-  - Different ways to create str's
-    - &'static str
-    - String::from_utf8(bytes);
-    - b"" (and then conversion)
-    - array of std::char
-  - UTF-8Errors
-  - Conventially UTF-8 instead of Gauranteed
 - Limits of UTF-8 default
   - Reading binary from disk
   - People not following standards (binary in json without conversion)